radiantlogic-v8/documentation-new/documentation/configuration/security/access-controls.md

 If RadiantOne should allow anonymous access, then toggle the Allow Anonymous Access option on.
 If RadiantOne should not allow anonymous access, toggle the option off.
 By default, anonymous access is not allowed.
 This is the default global access permission for anonymous users and is enforced before subsequent ACI rules.
 In other words, even if anonymous access were allowed as a general policy, subsequent ACI rules could prevent anonymous users from accessing any data.

+### Allow Anonymous Access Legacy Behavior

+When anonymous access is disabled, the RadiantOne LDAP service rejects simple bind requests that include a non-empty bind DN but no password, returning this error: “Password must be provided: simple bind operations are not allowed to contain a bind DN without a password.”
+This behavior complies with RFC 4513.

+To allow the RadiantOne LDAP service to process these requests as anonymous binds in accordance with RFC 2251 and to treat a bind DN with no password as an anonymous user, enable the ALLOW ANONYMOUS ACCESS LEGACY BEHAVIOR option.

 ### Allow Directory Manager to Impersonate Other Users

 Proxy authorization allows the user that creates a connection to RadiantOne to impersonate/request access on behalf of another user.
 This allows authorization to be enforced for a user other than the one that creates the connection/binds to RadiantOne.
 By default, the RadiantOne super user (e.g. cn=directory manager) is allowed to impersonate other users.
 Toggle this off if you do not want the super user account to impersonate other users.
 Also, to allow impersonation, verify that the [Proxy Authorization Control](/documentation/configuration/global-settings/client-protocols#supported-controls) is enabled because this is the control that allows clients to request access on behalf of another user.